Amino acid: Table of standard amino acid abbreviations and properties

 Two additional amino acids are in some species coded for by codons that are usually interpreted as stop codons:

 In addition to the specific amino acid codes, placeholders are used in cases where chemical or crystallographic analysis of a peptide or protein cannot conclusively determine the identity of a residue.
-They are also used to summarise conserved protein sequence motifs.
+They are also used to summarize conserved protein sequence motifs.
 The use of single letters to indicate sets of similar residues is similar to the use of abbreviation codes for degenerate bases.

 Unk is sometimes used instead of Xaa, but is less standard.

 Ter or * (from termination) is used in notation for mutations in proteins when a stop codon occurs.
-It correspond to no amino acid at all.
+It corresponds to no amino acid at all.

 In addition, many nonstandard amino acids have a specific code.
 For example, several peptide drugs, such as Bortezomib and MG132, are artificially synthesized and retain their protecting groups, which have specific codes.
 Bortezomib is Pyz–Phe–boroLeu, and MG132 is Z–Leu–Leu–Leu–al. To aid in the analysis of protein structure, photo-reactive amino acid analogs are available.
 These include photoleucine (pLeu) and photomethionine (pMet).